emqx/emqx-docs/en_US/advanced/topic-rewrite.md

 EMQ X Broker's [retained message](./retained.md) and [delayed publish](./delay-publish.md) can be used in conjunction with topic rewriting.
 For example, when users want to use the delayed publish function, they can use topic rewrite function to rewrite the related topic to the topic format for delayed publication if it is not convenient for modifying the topic published by the client.

+Since the ACL check will be performed before the topic is rewritten, just make sure that the topic can pass the ACL check before rewriting.

 ## Enable topic rewrite

 The topic rewrite function is disabled by default.
 To enable this function, you need to modify the `module.rewrite` configuration item in the ` etc/emqx.conf` file.
 The default `off` means disabled, if you want to enable it, please change it to ` on`.